 In a nutshell, Social Impact Bonds are outcome-based contracts that use private funding from social investors to cover the upfront capital required for a provider to set up and deliver a service.
 For example, payments would be made if a young person has entered a job or if a person who is homeless has been supported into sustainable accommodation.

 The UK Government website walks us through the benefits and challenges and outlines whether a Social Impact Bond is appropriate for you and your business.

 The social investor is typically a social investment fund seeking social as well as financial returns, and the service provider is often a social enterprise or charity organisation, like yours, which works with the target group to deliver the outcomes defined by the outcome payer (usually the government).
 In this case, you’d receive payments from investors based on the achievement of specified outcomes.

 Because social investment funds are interested in how organisations are doing good and having a positive impact on society rather than just achieving financial growth, this impact needs to be measurable and demonstrable.

 If you are making a difference through your organisation, you need to have mechanisms in place to be able to report on this and tell the story of your impact.
 Considerations should include short-term versus long-term impact as well as how you collect different forms of feedback, whether that be through data, surveys, focus groups, case studies and more.

 Remember that you are not alone on this journey.
 Everything touched on in this article is covered in more depth on each of our cohort-based programmes, and you can access a 1:1 Consultation to talk through any specific challenges you are facing at any point during the year.

 You can also sign up to our upcoming events, whether you’re already part of the Hatch community or not, to get more of a deep-dive into a range of important topics, and join our newsletter to make sure you’re kept in the loop.

-Advice and resources on raising angel investment for your small business as an underrepresented founder in the UK.
+Advice and resources on sustaining investor relationships for underrepresented founders of small businesses in the UK.